 Why You Should Attend:

-•Learn about current size and segmentation of the TCL services market in India
+·Learn the current size and segmentation of the project logistics services market in India

-•Understand the key user industries of these services and their practice preferences
+· Understand the key user industries of these services, and their practices and preferences

-•Find out about key challenges to be addressed by logistics service providers and tap into the potential opportunity
+· Discover key challenges to be addressed by logistics service providers to tap the potential opportunity

 Why You Should Attend: